aldebaran/qibuild/doc/source/design/python/overviews/handling_cmake_flags.rst

 Parsing custom cmake file
 --------------------------

+The 'custom cmake file' in a cmake file you can use to add additional CMake code to all your projects.

 This is mainly useful when you do continuous integration and releases.

 For instance, we you just need to compile the ``hello`` project, you have